Cat and Dog Surgeries We Perform

 Dr. Phillips performs many soft tissue procedures on a regular basis.
 For orthopedics, she refers patients to a qualified traveling surgeon who performs the surgeries in the comfort of our animal hospital.
 Soft tissue procedures refer to any surgery that does not involve bones, while orthopedics are all the procedures that involve bones and joints.
-Some of the most common surgeries Dr. Phillips performs are listed here:
+Some of the most common surgeries Dr. Phillips and Dr. Lazar perform are listed here:

 Tibor Lazar, DVM

 Dr. Lazar grew up in Fairfax County, graduated from Robinson High School in 1987, and received his BA in biology at the University of Virginia in 1991.